Core Data Lab

 • Apply the current combination of conditions rows to the current view by pressing Enter on the keyboard.

 • You can save a predicate by clicking on the Save button.
-This will also save the sorting of the table view, if you have changed this.
+This will also save the sorting, column order and column selection of the table view, if you have changed this.

 Anytime data is saved in a Core Data managed object context connected to a SQLite based persistent store, the related database files will change.
 These changes are monitored by Core Data Lab and can be used to track data changes.